alex-lt-kong/the-nitty-gritty/c-cpp/common/02_undefined-behaviors/README.md

 ### [5.
 Use of unintilized unsigned integer](./05_use-of-uninitialized-variable)

 * Source: para.
-2 of section 6.3.2.1 of [c11][1]:
+2 of section 6.3.2.1 of [C11][1]:
   > If the lvalue designates an object of automatic storage duration that
   > could have been declared with the register storage class (never had its
   > address taken), and that object is uninitialized (not declared with an
   > initializer and no assignment to it has been performed prior to use),
   > the behavior is undefined.

-* This is one of the more jargon-heavy definition of undefined behaviors that involve a lot of concepts:
+* This is one of the more jargon-heavy definitions of undefined behaviors.

 * lvalue: this is a loaded concept.
 Long story short, if an expression can appear on the left-hand side of `=`, it is an lvalue; otherwise it is an rvalue.
 For example, we define `int a = 0, b = 1`:
   * Variable `a` is an lvalue, as we can do `a = 3;`
   * Expression `a + b` is an rvalue, as it doesn't make sense to have `a + b = 3`;
   * `3` is also an rvalue.
 * Automatic storage duration: if a variable is with automatic storage duration, it roughly means that the variable is stored on "stack".
-    * For what does "stack" mean anyway?
+  * But what does "stack" mean anyway?
 It has to do with the popular instruction pointer protocol supported by common `call` and `ret` instructions.
 It doesn't tell us anything about the lifetime of an object, except through a historical association to object lifetimes in C, due to popular stack frame conventions.
 * Register storage class: is used to define local variables that should be stored in a register instead of RAM.
 This implies two important things:
   1. The variable has a maximum size equal to the register size (usually one word);
   1. The variable can't have the unary `&` operator applied to it.
 That is, for a variable `a`, `&a` is illegal as it doesn't have an address since the very beginning.
 * never had its address taken: for variable `a`, we have never done `&a`.
 "could have been declared with the register storage class" and "never had its address taken" should mean the same.

 * gcc's behavior: variables that are not explicitly initialized are implictly